godotengine/godot/CONTRIBUTING.md

 We recommend always attaching a minimal reproduction project, even if the issue may seem simple to reproduce manually.

+**Note for C# users:** If your issue is not Mono-specific, please upload a minimal reproduction project written in GDScript or VisualScript.
+This will make it easier for contributors to reproduce the issue locally as not everyone has a Mono setup available.

 **If you've been asked by a maintainer to upload a minimal reproduction project, you *must* do so within 7 days.** Otherwise, your bug report will be closed as it'll be considered too difficult to diagnose.